-Students may eat as much as they want, but please refrain from taking food out of the Dish dining facility.
+Students may eat as much as they want, but please utilize our re-usable program for taking food out of the Dish dining facility.
+See more information on this program here.
 We also ask for your cooperation in leaving equipment such as utensils, plates, and glasses at the dish return in the dining facility.